Rayc940/ece5160-fast-robot/lab5/lab.md

 #### TOF Sensor Frequency

 The update frequency of the TOF sensor was measured and compared to the PID control loop rate.

-This was done by counting how many times the main loop executed in one second and how many times the ToF sensor reported a new reading in that same time, same as in previous lab.
+This was done by counting how many times the main loop ran in one second and how many times the TOF sensor reported a new reading in that same time.

 <p align="center">
   <img src="../img/lab5/TOF_freq.png" width="80%">
 </p>
 <p align="center">
-  <b>Figure TODO:</b> TODO.
+  <b>Figure 5:</b> TOF and Main Loop Frequency.
 </p>

-This shows that the control loop is running much faster than the TOF sensor.
+This shows that the control loop is running much faster than the TOF sensor (160Hz vs. 10Hz).
 Because of this, the controller cannot depend on receiving a new distance reading every loop.

 To handle this, the PID controller was allowed to run every loop, even when no new TOF data was available.
 If a new measurement was available, the stored distance value was updated.
 If no new measurement was available, the controller continued to run using the most recent saved value.